-Proposed comment 3(a)(2)-1 provides general guidance on the location of the segregated disclosures referenced in § 213.3(a)(2).

-Proposed comment 3(a)(2)-2 restates the general rule on including additional information among the segregated disclosures referenced in § 213.3(a)(2).

-Proposed comment 3(a)(2)-3 provides a cross-reference to the commentary to appendix A which provides guidance on designing lease forms that are substantially similar to the regulation's model forms.
+Comment 3(a)(2)-1 provides general guidance on the location of the segregated disclosures referenced in § 213.3(a)(2).
+Comment 3(a)(2)-2 restates the general rule on including additional information among the segregated disclosures referenced in § 213.3(a)(2).
+Comment 3(a)(2)-3 provides a cross-reference to the commentary to appendix A which provides guidance on designing lease forms that are substantially similar to the regulation's model forms.